clEsperanto/CLIc/docs/source/functions.rst

     auto my_operation_func(const Device::Pointer &device, const Array::Pointer &src, Array::Pointer &dst, float param1, int param2) -> Array::Pointer;

-The function must follow several rules.
+The function to create must follow several rules to properly be integrated inside the library.
 First, the function name should be suffixed with ``_func`` and use the `trailing return <https://en.wikipedia.org/wiki/Trailing_return_type>`__ syntax.
 The first parameter should always be a ``const Device::Pointer& device``, followed by all the inputs and outputs required by the function.
 We require that the inputs are passed as ``const Array::Pointer&`` and named ``src``.
 The output must be an ``Array::Pointer&`` and named ``dst``.
 If multiple inputs or outputs are needed, an index is added to the name, e.g., ``src0``, ``src1``, ``dst0``, ``dst1``.
 The function should return a type corresponding to the ``dst`` parameter, usually ``Array::Pointer``.
 Finally, we can add other parameters required by the function as native types.
 We do not use default values for parameters as this code is not intended to be used directly by the user.
-Default values should be set in the documentation block of the function.
+Default values should be set in the documentation block of the function to be propagate to the front-end layers.

 The function definition must also come with a Doxygen documentation block.
-This documentation block should be placed just before the function definition and should respect the following format to be used in the code autogeneration process later on.
+This documentation block should be placed just before the function definition and should respect the following format.
+This is important as the block will be used in the code autogeneration process to create the front-end layers of the library.

 .. code-block:: cpp